straightway/testing/README.md

 This kotlin library makes it more convenient to write unit tests using JUnit 5 in kotlin.
 It provides a flow syntax interface for expectations (similar to NUnits Expect syntax), which is far better readable than the JUnit asserts.
-And it supports behaviour driven development style tests (BDD, Given-When-Then schema).
+These asserts generate human-readable output in case of a failure.
+And they "normalize" the comparison of containers and arrays.
+Another feature is support for behaviour driven development style tests (BDD, Given-When-Then schema).

 ## Status